 An all-mountain snowboard is designed to ride in a wide variety of styles and conditions.
 While some snowboards are purpose-built for a certain kind of riding — such as park or powder — all-mountain snowboards can handle both and more!

-On this list, we’ve selected the Burton Custom Flying V and the Lib Tech Cortado as our picks for the best all-mountain snowboards for beginners.
-Both of these snowboards are progression-oriented.
-They’re each relatively easy to control and maneuver, yet they offer high-quality construction and features that will support you as your riding improves.
+The Burton Custom Flying V is a great all-mountain snowboard for beginners.
+It’s progression-oriented, relatively easy to control and maneuver, yet it offers high-quality construction and details that will support you as your riding improves.

 When you choose a board, the brand will have a recommended size chart based on weight and boot size.
 You want to be sure to not have any boot drag off the side of the board!